Tracking Code Structures: Pros & Cons

 - Targeting.
 Some people like to include the audience type or product name in a long tracking code to query those parameters out of the URL and use them for targeting purposes like personalization.

 - Reliance on rule builder.
 If you’re using rule builder, no uploads are required.
 Some people just want to avoid FTP or API.

 Obfuscated Tracking Codes

 The traditional taxonomy structure is essentially a concatenation of multiple values where you see channel, audience, marketing tactic, campaign dates, and campaign name all visible in the user-facing URL.
 In contrast, link obfuscation employs different methods to obscure those values in the query string, usually by appending a unique string of values.
-Please note that link obfuscation is not the same as link shortening (learn more about link data in this webinar).
+Please note that link obfuscation is not the same as link shortening.

 We get lots of questions about link obfuscating as audiences become increasingly niche.
 Also, because it’s extremely difficult to manage and ensure value strings are unique when working in an excel macro or google sheet.
 Obfuscating tracking codes does not limit visibility in the metadata available, and it will not delete data.

 With Adobe, you can obfuscate tracking codes because of the functionality to classify tracking codes in the analytics platform.
 Users define the key, which is the tracking code, and then define the associated metadata.
 Historically, Adobe users may be more familiar with the concept than Google users.

 In Claravine, obfuscation is automated; it generates either a random number or random text string (or both), which is the tracking code, and sends the associated metadata into Adobe.